 - Fan out, and you're done!

-- You will need three sheets of the printable per fan.
-They can be the same design, or you can mix them, like I did.
+- To make a large fan you will need three printable sheets per fan.
+They can be the same design, or you can mix them up like I did.

-- Apply double sided tape (or glue) to down the outside length of the middle fan, on both the left and right side.
+- Apply roller glue or double-sided tape down the outside length of the middle fan, on both the left and right side.

-- Carefully attach another fan to this sticky one, and allow to dry if using glue.
+- Carefully attach another fan to the sticky one.

-- Thread raffia (or red ribbon, or wool) through all of the holes, tie a double knot to secure.
+- Thread red raffia (or ribbon, or wool) through and tie a double knot to secure.
+Cut off any excess.
 Fan out.

-- To make a tassel, you can simple cut a bunch of raffia lengths and tie around to secure.
+- To make a tassel, simply cut a bunch of raffia lengths and tie around to secure.